 Cartoony Tail: Rigby's tail always points up when he's standing or walking.
 Real life raccoons keep their tails on the ground when standing, as their hind legs are usually too weak to support their bodies on their own.

-Character Development: Rigby has grown much closer to Eileen; in "Yes Dude Yes" he eagerly suggests going to the movies with her, while in "Do Me a Solid" he only accepted a date as a solid, and did everything possible to sabotage it.
+Rigby has grown much closer to Eileen; in "Yes Dude Yes" he eagerly suggests going to the movies with her, while in "Do Me a Solid" he only accepted a date as a solid, and did everything possible to sabotage it.
 Later, it goes even further in "Diary", where he admits that she looks hot without her glasses on.
 In "Terror Tales of the Park", his tale even has a photo of her when he's transformed into a house.
+Seasons four and onward have him spending time with her when Mordecai's unavaliable.

 Jerk with a Heart of Gold: Driven home in the hot dogs episode, where Rigby truly seems to care for Mordecai after they both get trapped in the freezer.